lightsofapollo/traverse-directory/README.md

 queue (but operations run in parallel) and when no more operations are left on the queue the traverse directory is complete.

-Setting up the traversal is the first step:

 ```js
 var TraverseDirectory = require('traverse-directory');